The man behind the parachute: Family remembers skydiver Richard Sheffield

 ELIZABETHTON, Tenn.
-(WJHL) — The man who died after a skydiving accident in Jonesborough has been identified by his family.
+(WJHL) — The man who died after a skydiving accident at a high school football game in Jonesborough has been identified by his family.

-Richard Sheffield, the Elizabethton skydiver who died at the David Crockett Musket Bowl game Friday night, is survived by his wife Kim Sheffield, his twin sons Casey and Stacey and their families.
+Richard Sheffield, an Elizabethton skydiver who died at the David Crockett Musket Bowl game Friday night, is survived by his wife Kim Sheffield, his twin sons Casey and Stacey and their families.

-Richard and Kim were married almost straight out of high school, this year making thirty-seven years of marriage.
-Kim told News Channel 11 that the family has always been close.
+Richard and Kim were married right after high school, this year making thirty-seven years of marriage.
+Kim told WATE 6 sister station News Channel 11 that the family has always been close.

 “We just took care of each other and you know we are just a tight-knit family.
 [You] know the boys, they talked to their dad every day on the way into work in the mornings.”